rtoy/maxima-website/README.md

 If you are a member of the project, you can also commit your changes directly into the Git repository.
 If you are not a member but would like to have write privileges to help improve the site, ask villate@fe.up.pt or other project administrators to give you access.

-After committing any modifications to the repository, the Sourceforge Web server pages must be refreshed manually by copying any new files and updating changed files in the Web server.
-If you are not a member of the project, the project administrators will do that once they become aware that the repository has changed or you can request a Web server update in the mailing list.
+You can also send your contributions tho the discussion mailing list.

 Obsolete
 --------